cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack.rst

        $ keystone password-update

-Remember, you will also need to change it in your novarc.
-This can be achieved by either editing your novarc file directly, or by editing the file ~/.futuregrid/cloudmesh.yaml and recreating your novarc file.
+Remember, you will also need to change it in your openrc.sh.
+This can be achieved by either editing your openrc.sh file directly, or by editing the file ~/.futuregrid/cloudmesh.yaml and recreating your openrc.sh file.

 Things to do when you need Euca2ools or EC2 interfaces
 ------------------------------------------------------